vanadium-str/israguru/README.md

 Link: https://vanadium-str.github.io/project-israguru/

-## You can run this project locally just do:
+## You can run this project locally, just do:
 * navigate to the main page of the repository on GitHub;
 * above the list of files click  **Code**;
 * to clone the repository using HTTPS, under "Clone with HTTPS";